This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Whisk the melted butter into the egg mixture, stirring gently as it thickens.

-- It should form a smooth, creamy hollandaise sauce.
+- It should form a smooth, creamy Hollandaise sauce.
 Once thickened to your liking, take the bowl off of the heat from the steam and add cayenne pepper.

 - Serve, and enjoy!